There are a large number of

 - @define{patterns}

-- Define new rules.
-The evaluated argument value is read as a pattern file,
+The evaluated argument value is read as a pattern file, defining rules

-return value.
-For example, you can have one pattern file include another by
+For example, you can have one pattern file include another by using an

 @define{@read{foo.pat}}

-For another example, to emulate a C pre-processor, the #define
+to emulate a C pre-processor, the #define directive

-directive could be implemented by the following rule (assuming, for simplicity
+could be implemented by the following rule (assuming, for simplicity of the

 \N\#define <I> *\n=@define{\\I$1\\I\=@quote{$2}}